isaacchacon/NgAllListsItemCount/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.7.

+Dynamically Enlists all  the lists and all the webs in the current SharePoint site collection.

+It shows a table with the following columns (sortable if you click on the headers):

+Site ,List / Library Title, Item Count, Hidden,  Versioning Enabled.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.